a-h/templ/docs/docs/03-syntax-and-usage/09-raw-go.md

 :::caution
 This page describes functionality that is experimental, and not enabled by default.

 To enable this feature run the generation step with the `rawgo` experiment flag: `TEMPL_EXPERIMENT=rawgo templ generate`

+You will also need to set the `TEMPL_EXPERIMENT=rawgo` environment variable at your system level or within your editor to enable LSP behavior.
 :::

 For some more advanced use cases it may be useful to write go code statements in your template.